 Dragon fruit cracking or splitting up may be because of over-watering & some other mechanical factors..
 It may be due to over-watering when the fruits are nearly ripe.
-Sometimes, growers leave the fruits on the trees for quite a while to wait for better resale prices.
-This may also cause cracking.
+Sometimes, growers leave the fruits on the trees for quite a while (to wait for the prices to go up) which can also cause cracking.

 Some growers in areas like California experience this thing while others in Florida usually don't.
-Along these lines, growers believe the soil may be too dry or it's the uneven heat & humidity causing the fruits to split.
+While finding a cause for this problem, they believe the soil may be too dry or it's the uneven heat & humidity causing the fruits to split.

-For example, after a long dry & sunny period it suddenly rains, the fruits will tend to crack.
+For example, after a long dry & sunny period and it suddenly rains, the fruits will tend to crack.
 This is a somewhat mechanical reaction.
 Sometimes it might be the variety & their skin characteristics.
-Sometimes it may also be the lack of calcium (the building material of cell wall) that contributes to the problem.
+Other times it may also be the lack of calcium (the building material of cell wall) that contributes to the problem.
 It can be thought of like a cracking bone (although this is not the best analogy).

 If the fruits ripen during the rainy season, the chance of fruit splitting is higher.
 The bite of a fruit fly might create an opening (with little maggots) for the fruits to crack out.
 This cracking opens the doors to bacteria & fungi which chew up all the good flesh inside.
 To minimize dragon fruit cracking, try: